muratk3n/thirdwave/en/README.md

 ---

-Denialism is not that surprising as the nat identity is also made-up...
+Denialism is not that surprising as the nat identity of the country is made-up...
 Denialism is just another set of fairy tales

 ---